cisco-sbgidm/idp-hook-updates/README.md

 #### Create an Okta API Token
 Follow the instructions in https://developer.okta.com/docs/guides/create-an-api-token/create-the-token/

-#### Set up a Duo Admin application
+### Set up a Duo Admin application
+Duo Admin API with "Grant read resource" and "Grant write resource" permissions is required to create idp update hook.
+Follow one of the below options to define it.
-Follow the instructions in https://duo.com/docs/adminapi#first-steps
+1. Create Admin API using the instructions in https://duo.com/docs/adminapi#first-steps
+2. Use an existing Admin API with "Grant applications" permission, and execute `yarn duo:setup --ikey <admin_api_integration_key> --skey <admin_api_secret_key> --apiHost <admin_api__host> --adminApiName <admin_api_name_to_create>`
+Use script's `integrationKey` and `secretKey` output to setup secret key below

 ### Generate a secret for authenticating Okta hook events
 Generate a the secret value Okta should send in the authorization header of requests